iz2late/awesome-storytelling/README.md

 # Reading List for Character Grounded Storytelling

-A curated list of awesome storytelling papers with a focus on characters in the narratives, including relevant datasets and models for both traditional story generation and visual storytelling.
+A curated list of awesome storytelling papers with a focus on characters in the narrative, including relevant datasets and models for both traditional story generation and visual storytelling.

 ## Datasets